swdavey/wphol/workshop/mds_read_replicas.md

 9. Scroll down to the Insertion section.
 Keep the defaults as they are: location should read "Insert before paragraph" and paragraph number should be "1"
     1. Click Inactive switch to activate (the name won't change but the background of the switch should turn blue)
     2. Click on the button in the top left of the screen next to the "Inactive" switch.
-If this is your first pass it will have a "Save" label, if this a subsequent pass (due to an ealier mistake) it will have an "Update" label.
+If this is your first pass it will have a "Save" label, if this a subsequent pass (due to an earlier mistake) it will have an "Update" label.

     ![Wordpress snippet save](../images/WP-plugins-wpcode-snippet_conf2.png)